jfandy1982/vagrant-test-boxes/README.md

 - use docker CLI with regular user `vagrant`
 - to start up on every boot
 - be accessible from the network
+- use portainer.io to manage docker containers

+#### portainer.io

+The portainer.io management can be accessed via [https://192.168.33.20:9000](https://192.168.33.20:9000).
+The IP address `192.168.33.20` is configured in the configuration of the docker vagrant box (see `Vagrantfile`).
+The port `9000` is the default port of the portainer.io UI.
+The container is configured, so that it starts during the boot process of the vagrant box.

+Accessing the portainer.io for the first time, these steps are required.

+- Set a password for the admin user.
+This is not done via provisioning here.
+I assume, you can remember that password easily.
+- Uncheck "Allow collection of anonymous statistics.
+You can find..." option.
+- Click on "Create user"
+- Choose "Manage the local Docker environment" option.
+- Click on "Connect"

+You will see the dashboard of portainer.io showing the locally available docker artifacts.